-3. In the event that a Party not listed in the DDT Register determines that it requires DDT for disease vector control, it shall notify the Secretariat as soon as possible in order to have its name added forthwith to the DDT Register.
-It shall at the same time notify the World Health Organization.
+Acceptable Purposes is hereby established and shall be available to the public.
+The Secretariat shall maintain the Register of Acceptable Purposes.
+In the event that a Party not listed in the Register determines that it requires the use of PFOS, its salts or PFOSF for the acceptable purposes listed in Part I of this Annex it shall notify the Secretariat as soon as possible in order to have its name added forthwith to the Register.